-- schedule certainty to maintain the original contract completion date. - a construction schedule that minimizes closure duration of Community Road. - completion of the project within budget. - interchange design which accommodates all traffic movements and provides an appropriate level of service. - reduction of impacts to the travelling public and the environment. - elimination of or minimization of the duration of an at-grade rail crossing along US21.
+- schedule certainty to maintain the original contract completion date. - completion of the project within budget the fixed price. - interchange design which accommodates all traffic movements and provides an appropriate level of service. - reduction of impacts to the travelling public and the environment.